ryanfiller/jekyll-portfolio/_portfolio/steel-tek.markdown

 ---

 Steel•Tek is a subsidy of [B&K Industries](http://www.bkproducts.com/){:target="_blank"} that specializes in non-threaded, push fit plumbing parts.
-Unlike most B&K products, Steel•Tek pipes are made as compenents for home DIY construction rather than traditional plumbing.
+Unlike most B&K products, Steel•Tek pipes are made as components for home DIY construction rather than traditional plumbing.

 ## Going After the "Pinterest Audience"